geode-sdk/mods/mods-v2/dankmeme.globed/about.md

 Globed is an open-source, highly customizable multiplayer mod for Geometry Dash.

-It is very much in beta, and will probably be buggy and laggy.
-Please be aware of that.
-If you can reproduce a crash then please report it to the developer, but if it's a random crash that you have no idea how it happened, I doubt I'll be able to help.
+It is very much in beta, and you may expierence some issues, especially if you live far from the server location.
+For optimal experience, make sure to update the mod whenever available, so you get all the latest bugfixes.

 ## Usage